deruhat/NIvsCG-keras/README.md

            └── filenames.txt
 ```
 ### Dataset
 We used the Personal and PRCG datasets for our two classes.
+MPS algorithm has to be used beforehand in order to produce the patches cropped and prepare them for training and majority voting.
 - Google and PRCG datasets can be downloaded [here](https://drive.google.com/file/d/0BwHrTmiHZpQCRFFVMWFEaWsyaWM/view).
 - Personal dataset can be downloaded [here](http://www.ee.columbia.edu/~dvmmweb/dvmm/downloads/PIM_PRCG_dataset/personal_columbia_downsized_jpeg.zip).